 "Was that really necessary?"
 Dawn asked as she followed her out, already unwrapping her ice cream.

 Spike was drinking from a thermos when they joined him.
-He took the cigarettes, looked askance at the lighter.
+He took the cigarettes and looked askance at the lighter.
 "The one I have is still good.
 Was this on special or something?"

 "Just setting something to rights is all," Faith said as she handed Spike back his change.
 For once she didn't feel so bad about sponging off the others.
 "Hey, Giles heard from the Council today.
 They're freeing up my funds next week."

 "So I can teach you how to use an ATM?"
-Dawn asked excitedly.
+Dawn asked with excitement—the kid really needed to have some real fun.

 Spike burst out laughing.
 "Ah the nostalgia of the bad old days."